tlienart/tlienart.github.io/README.md

 ## Mat

 * use https://github.com/triscale-innov/GFlops.jl to count number of floating point ops and plot that to show how things scale

+## Others

+* show tags on posts
+* group posts by "stories" (maybe change the part xxx and just add a number or whatever)